- Where Did the Cures Act Information Blocking Rule Come From?

 Exceptions to Information Blocking

-One of the most critical pieces of the Final Rule was the creation of eight exceptions to information blocking, for when actors should not or do not have to exchange EHI with other actors other entities, such as other actors requesting information.
+One of the most critical pieces of the ONC Final Rule was the creation of eight exceptions to information blocking, for when actors should not or do not have to exchange EHI with other entities.
 These exceptions are as follows:

 1) Preventing Harm Exception